The retaliation of the police and the inequality they were seen as upholding made many in Australian identify with Ned Kelly.

 The police eventually realized his weakness, and shot him in his unprotected legs, but not before he got a chance to blow the helmet off the head of the commanding officer.

-The story of the outlaw Ned Kelly may be common knowledge to most Australians, but to those of us in the rest of the world, the story of the Australian Robin Hood is relatively unknown.
+The story of the outlaw Ned Kelly may be common knowledge to most Australians, but to those of us in the rest of the world, the story of the so-called Australian Robin Hood is relatively unknown.

 Ned Kelly’s family came to Australia much the way many immigrants ended up on the continent at the time.
 His father was sent to a prison colony in Australia in 1842 after he was convicted of stealing two pigs back in Ireland.